Aqumen-Tech/aqumenlib/TUTORIAL.md

 ## Getting started with AQumen SDK

-In this guide we will cover the very basics of how the code is structured and which concepts are used to get to pricing and risk metrics.
+In this guide we will cover the all basics that should allow one to understand which concepts are used to get to pricing and risk metrics in AQumen SDK.
+We assume that you have already followed the installation instructions from the main README, and that you are comfortable with Python as well as financial terminology.

 We will use a simple bond pricing example which will be sufficient to introduce the key concepts and how they work together.
 That should equip you with the insight necessary to dive into the code and figure